softeng364/resources/labwork/lab5/lab5.md

 ## Objectives

 1. To become familiar with the syntax and key data structures of Python, for use in Assignment 2.
-2. To reinforce our discussion of the routing algorithms discussed in the slides and via programming and exposure to relevant APIs:
+2. To reinforce our discussion of the routing algorithms discussed in the slides via programming and exposure to two relevant APIs:
   - The NetJSON data interchange format
   - The NetworkX library for network algorithms and visualization
-3. To become acquainted with a function that we'll extend as part of Assignment 2.
+3. To become acquainted with an implementation of LS routing that we'll extend as part of Assignment 2.

 To receive credit for completing the worksheet, please complete the [Lab 5 Quiz](https://canvas.auckland.ac.nz/courses/31482/quizzes/24192) on Canvas.
 You'll receive feedback immediately afterwards, and may choose to redo the quiz if you wish.

-> The labs' contributions reflect that completion implies engagement with the associated exercises and course material: Please tackle the questions mindfully and independently, as you would for a written assignment.
+> The labs' contributions reflect that completion implies engagement with the associated exercises and course material: Please tackle the questions mindfully and independently.

 > Several activities on the lab worksheet are framed as "questions", but responses needn't be submitted (i.e. the on-line quiz is the only submission required).
 Please don't hesitate to speak to a member of the 364 team if you are unsure of what a suitable response might be.